ioi-2017/tps/docs/README.md

 ## grader/

+This directory is used
+ only if the task has graders
+ (e.g. `has_grader` is not `false` in `problem.json`).
-This directory contains the program that have the main routine, which will be compiled with a solution or contestant's source code and call its functions.
+It contains the program that have the main routine, which will be compiled with a solution or contestant's source code and call its functions.
 It contains one directory for each programming language (cpp/pas/java/py),